AstraBert/AmpliPiper-docs/docs/customization.md

 Amplicon Sorter outputs are summarized into a csv file, which will be employed for haplotype reconstruction.

 ## Haplotype reconstruction
-Ploidy-based haplotype reconstruction is achieved with the help of the custom Python script ChooseConsensus.py, which tests the consistency of various ploidy assets within the reads (based on SNPs) and outputs the consensus sequences to be kept for downstream analysis, labeling them as haplotypes (with _1, _2, _3... as a series number in their header).
+Ploidy-based haplotype reconstruction is achieved with the help of the custom Python script ChooseConsensus.py, which tests the consistency of various ploidy assets within the reads (based on maximum likelihood statistical tests) and outputs the consensus sequences to be kept for downstream analysis, labeling them as haplotypes (with _1, _2, _3... as a series number in their header).

+## Genetic distance calculation

+The genetic distance across samples is calculated for each locus separately using the R script GenDist.r

 ## Phylogenetic analysis
 Phylogenetic analysis begins with haplotypes alignment, accomplished by MAFFT.
 Not only are haplotypes aligned, but their resulting alignments are merged by a custom python script into a concatenated dataset: this will serve for further phylogenetic analyses and, especially, for species delimitation.